jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![Rule assignment macro](assets/advent-2020-3/day16.jd.macro.jpg)

 In this case, each iteration picks out `ColumnName`s that only occur once in the list.
-The `Column` associated with this is then returned with the name and all other rows with the same `Column` value are removed and the iteration repeats.
+The `Column` associated with this is then returned with the name, and all other rows with the same `Column` value are removed, and the iteration repeats.
 This is pretty similar to previous macros.
-Having solved this the answer to the puzzle is easily obtained with a join and summarise.
+Having solved this, the answer to the puzzle is easily obtained with a join and summarise.

 Good to be back to pure BaseA!